Having treatment for bone cancer

 If you’ve had an arm removed, you’ll be able to get up and move around once you’ve recovered from the anaesthetic and don’t feel too sore.
 If you’ve had a leg removed, the physiotherapist will show you how to move around in bed and get from your bed to a chair.
 You'll probably be moving around with crutches or in a wheelchair within a few days.

 It’ll take a few months for your limb to heal to its final shape after the operation, so you won’t be fitted with your permanent prosthesis until this happens.
-In the meantime, you’ll be given a temporary prosthesis and you’ll start learning how to use it in physiotherapy.
+In the meantime, you’ll be given a temporary and learn how to use it in physiotherapy.